The indicator shows changes in the population

 1988; Ransome 1989; Guest et al. 2002).

-combined species of pipistrelle bats in England.
-The base
+showing decline of combined species of pipistrelle bats in

-species is unknown in the historical data.
-The trend begins
+proportion of each species is unknown in the historical data.

-in 1977, the earliest year for which there are an acceptable number
+The trend begins in 1977, the earliest year for which there are an

-of sites.
-Some caution is necessary in interpreting the
+acceptable number of sites.
+Some caution is necessary in

-decline in Figure C8ii, as more recent pipistrelle data suggests
+interpreting the decline in Figure C8ii, as more recent pipistrelle

-that trends from roost counts are negatively biased relative to
+data suggests that trends from roost counts are negatively biased

-those from field surveys; it is not at present possible to assess
+relative to those from field surveys; it is not at present possible

-how much of the decline in Figure C8ii is genuine and how much
+to assess how much of the decline in Figure C8ii is genuine and how